Travel in Japan

 An Adventure in Japanese Food

 Finally one of the essentials of travel is to enjoy, or at least try, the local cuisine.
-In Japan there are so many dishes that I love, a handful I was happy to try once or twice and very very occasionally something that I refuse to eat such as the whale meat restaurant in an arcade in Sapporo.
+In Japan there’s so many dishes that I love, a handful I was happy to try once or twice and very very occasionally something that I refuse to eat such as the whale meat restaurant in an arcade in Sapporo.
 It might have been a once in a lifetime experience but I just couldn’t do it.
 Here are a few of the top choices though.